 For individuals with access to the cardholder data, every individual must have a unique access ID in order to decrease vulnerability.

 Cardholder data must be kept in a secured physical location.
 Surveillance and log should also be maintained so as to ensure security on who has access to such data.

 10.Maintaining Access Logs to Cardholder Data

 An access log must be maintained at all times for any activity on cardholder data and primary account numbers.

 11.Test System for Vulnerabilities

-All the above pointers can only be suitably implemented if proper documentations for each of them are maintained, right from access logs to all the compliances.
+All the above pointers can only be suitably implemented if proper documentation for each of them is maintained, right from access logs to all the compliances.

 PCI compliance is essential and a necessity.
-It is mandatory for anyone who is processing card and obtaining or storing information of any card holder.
+It is mandatory for anyone who is processing cards and obtaining or storing information of any cardholder.
 It is automatically stated that one will adhere to PCI DSS when they sign up with payment processing companies.